Events

 5

-Easter Sunday (Late Service)
+Easter Day (Late Service)

 This is the morning when we find the tomb empty and proclaim the resurrection with joyful songs and a refrain of “Alleluia!”
 The service begins with children flowering the cross before it is brought to the chancel in recognition of the new life this day symbolizes.
-The full choir and guest musicians will lead us in triumphant songs as we proclaim, “Christ is risen!
+The full choir will lead us in triumphant songs as we proclaim, “Christ is risen!
 The Lord is risen indeed!”

 An Easter egg hunt for kids of all ages will follow the service, and nursery is available during the service for young children.